ibm-cloud-docs/cis/rate-limiting.md

 Select the type of rate limiting rule, either a **Custom rule** or **Protect login**

-## Create a Custom rate limiting rule
+## Create a custom rate limiting rule
 {:#create-a-custom-rate-limiting-rule}

 Enter a rule name that helps you remember what the rule does.
 This is an optional field.